PiotrGites/static_docs/src/core2/tutorials/ros-tutorials/2-creating-nodes.md

     catkin_create_pkg package_name [required packages]

-where `package_name` is desired package name and argument `required packages` is optional and contain names of packages that used by newly created package.
+where `package_name` is desired package name, argument `required packages` is optional and contain names of packages that used by newly created package.